klapeto/elpida/README.md

 # Elpida

-Elpida is a x86 benchmarking tool, aimed to be transparent and as accurate as can be.
+Elpida is a x86 CPU/Algorithm benchmarking tool, aimed to be as transparent and as accurate as can be.
 To fully test the capabilities of the CPU, the benchmark is offered to be compiled the the specific architecture that it currently runs (eg. -march=native).